 I think these are some of the signs that you’ve become a responsible adult!
 It’s wonderful to wake up with a clean slate, instead of feeling like you need to play catch up from the day before.

 Just because Bible study is on your priorities list doesn’t mean you should do two of them.
 You also don’t need to take your kids to three sports or volunteer at every ministry that asks for your time.

 As a general rule of thumb, only open and read an email when you know you’ll have time to respond to it right then and there.
 Otherwise, you’ll end up reading it again and wasting time.
 If your email inbox is a mess right now, here are some tips for taming the beast.

 When you can, make a big batch of soup or beans and rice, or bake extra muffins.
 Freeze the extras for busy days.
 Here are some make-ahead breakfast freezer ideas that are easy to prep in bulk.

 10. Cancel activities that are stressing you out or that aren’t necessary for you to thrive.

 When you simplified your wardrobe, you didn’t keep a piece “just because” it fit or “just because” other people had one.
 Similarly, if an activity isn’t right for you in your current circumstances, drop it.
 Probe the reason, and don’t keep it “just because.”

 Unfortunately, the busyness WILL creep back in and your margins will shrink.
 With any area of your life that you simplify, there is some maintenance required.
 Reevaluate your schedule as the seasons of the year and your life change.
 Start at the beginning of poetry or prose and fine-tune your lists as necessary.

-Do you want lots more simple living ideas?
-Check out my brand new book!
-Your Simple Home Handbook is a 100+ page guide to decluttering your home and simplifying your stuff.
+Does your home need margin, too?
+Check out my book, Your Simple Home Handbook!
+It’s a 100+ page guide to decluttering your home and simplifying your stuff.
 Work through 30 different areas of your home–at your own pace–and enjoy the benefits of a space that breathes!
 Click here to learn about my book!